ÄDELHOLM: PLANNING 2023

 Soil physical properties

 Looking at historical maps, nothing related to human activity (eg an old road) back to 1900 could be found that describes the dark strip running North-South.
 It doesn’t seem to show up at a different green in the more recent satellite images, either.
+UPDATE: Turns out that this EM38 map was the layer at depth (ca 1m), so the dark line in the above map is either a roman road or something natural.
+Could be fun to dig a hole there!

 There is some good variation in the pH in this field.
 The pH in the western end of the field is low enough that it will be effecting yield.
 It might even be so that the high values in the eastern half can lead to other problems – (nutrient availability, redox?).
 Talking with our contractor, a whole lot of lime (20 t/ha) was spread on this field some 10 years back – might be time again.
 Looking at the old pH map on markkatering.se from 2012, there has been a general decrease in pH at Ädelholm, which is close to around 0.5 over this field.